jacoblockett/yugipedia-gql/README.md

 # => ##.##.##
 ```

-All that's left to do is to cd into your directory of choice and create a new npm project:
+Finally, cd into your directory of choice and create a new npm project:

 ```shell
 cd "YOUR\\PREFERED\\DIRECTORY"